-Rheaume pays tribute to her Métis heritage with “Keep a Fire in the Rain,” a pulsing piece about her grandfather and Ojibway great grandmother who lived exactly halfway between the reserve and the mine site in God’s Lake, MB – because the mixed-race couple wasn’t welcome in either community.
+Featuring beautiful electric guitar, Rheaume pays tribute to her Métis heritage with “Keep a Fire in the Rain,” a pulsing piece about her grandfather and Ojibway great grandmother who lived exactly halfway between the reserve and the mine site in God’s Lake, MB – since the mixed-race couple were not welcome in either community.

-On “A.G.B.
-Bannatyne,” she offers a sprightly ode to her great great grandfather, a founding father of Manitoba and friend to Louis Riel, who hosted the province’s early legislative sessions in his home – and after whom Bannatyne Ave. in Winnipeg is named.
+“A.G.B.
+Bannatyne” offers a sprightly ode to her great-great-great-grandfather, a founding father of Manitoba and friend to Louis Riel, who hosted the province’s early legislative sessions in his home – and after whom Bannatyne Ave. in Winnipeg is named.

-And on the driving “Not this Time,” Rheaume describes the harrowing voyage across Great Slave Lake taken by her paternal great grandparents, who were on route from Nelson House, MB to a Hudson Bay posting in Fort Norman, NWT.
+The critically acclaimed violin-charged folk hit "Not This Time" describes the harrowing voyage across Great Slave Lake taken by her paternal great grandparents, who were on route from Nelson House, MB to a Hudson Bay posting in Fort Norman, NWT.
 Her great grandmother and her six children travelled on a barge attached to a paddle wheeler, while her great grandfather helped shovel coal on the boat.
 When a storm hit, the barge, and the family, were set adrift in the elements for two days until, miraculously, they were reunited with the boat and Rheaume’s great grandfather.
-Rheaume’s great grandmother had a history of marine tragedies in her family – her own father died on a lake in a storm – so the song title is a toast to the fact that she escaped that fate.
+Rheaume’s great grandmother had a history of marine tragedies in her family (her own father died on a lake during a storm) and the song's title is a toast to her escaping that fate.

 In 2015, Rheaume has tour plans in Canada, Europe, and UK, and will be performing at the Pan Am Games in Toronto.